 Canadian Red Cross

-Position / Placement: Personal Disaster Assistance (PDA) Supervisor
+Position / Placement: Emergency Response Team (ERT) Supervisor

 Join the world’s largest humanitarian network.
-The Canadian Red Cross, a not for profit, humanitarian organization dedicated to helping the most vulnerable in Canada and throughout the world, is currently seeking a Personal Disaster Assistance (PDA) Supervisor Volunteer for the Disaster Management program.
+The Canadian Red Cross, a not for profit, humanitarian organization dedicated to helping the most vulnerable in Canada and throughout the world, is currently seeking an Emergency Response Team (ERT) Supervisor Volunteer for the Emergency Management program.

 What will you do

-Working collaboratively as part of an experienced team of trained responders, you will:
+Working collaboratively as part of an experienced team of trained responders, supervisors and site manager, you will:

-- Conduct information sessions to gather information about what worked well and what can be improved after a response;
+- Conduct information sessions to gather information about what worked well and what can be improved during a response;

 - Participate in the recruitment of responders as well as their orientation, scheduling and training;

-- Work with the team and your supervisor to ensure the overall health, safety and security of the team you work with;
+- Oversee health, safety and security of the team you work with;

 - Participate in communication and representation activities.